eBay/akutan/docs/rfc_update.md

 ## Future possibilities

 As mentioned above, supporting additional formats for update requests may be useful.
-Also, Beam should handle QNames, prefixes, IRIs, literals, units, and languages better and more consistently for both queries and updates.
+Also, Akutan should handle QNames, prefixes, IRIs, literals, units, and languages better and more consistently for both queries and updates.

 A Sparql protocol-compatible HTTP API for the update operations, as well as for queries, would certainly be useful for interoperability.
 However, such functionality seems out of scope for this RFC.

-Beam's current Wipe request is similar or equivalent to Sparql 1.1 Update's `CLEAR DEFAULT` request.
+Akutan's current Wipe request is similar or equivalent to Sparql 1.1 Update's `CLEAR DEFAULT` request.
 We may want to add support for that in the Update API in the future, though it is dangerous to have readily available.